As an expectant mom, you’re probably weighing up the safest ways to remain physically active while pregnant.

 You may have even been wondering, can you snowboard while pregnant?

-You can snowboard while pregnant, but it’s risky to do so.
+You can snowboard while pregnant, but it can be risky to do so.
 A snowboarding fall or collision could harm you or the baby, putting your pregnancy at risk.
-Factors like reduced oxygen levels at high altitudes and stress may also affect your pregnancy.
+Factors like stress and reduced oxygen levels at high altitudes may also affect your pregnancy.

 This article will teach you more about the risks of snowboarding while pregnant.
 Let’s shred this dilemma.

 I guess I should start by saying that I’m not a doctor and this is not medical advice.

 But this is not me giving medical advice.
 I’m just here to talk through the risks and benefits.

 You should then be able to make your own decision about snowboarding in pregnancy.

 If you do ultimately decide against it, then I’d recommend living vicariously through our highly addictive snowboard blogs!